Skip to content

 [v] Ibid.
 Calculated from annual data.
 See methodology of inflation adjustment on the web page, Poverty and Spending Over the Years.

 [vi] United States Department of Agriculture.
 WIC.
-Questions and answers about the WIC food packages.
+What are the WIC food packages?.
 [Internet].
-Retrieved June 20, 2023.
+Retrieved June 10, 2024.
 Available here.

 [vii] The WIC Program: Background, Trends, and Issues by Victor Oliveira, Elizabeth Racine, Jennifer Olmsted, and Linda M. Ghelfi.
 Food Assistance and Nutrition Research Report No. (FANRR-27) 44 pp, October 2002.
 Chapter 2 – History of the WIC Program.
 Available here.